If you have a 10, 20 or 30 year level term life insurance policy nearing expiration, listen carefully.

 BONUS OPTION #2

 The insurance company can’t “come after you” to pay.
-You’re not “obligated” to pay for the full term length.
+You’re not “obligated” to pay for the duration of the full term length.

 In most cases, the increase from the level term premium to the renewable premium is outrageous.

-Below is an illustration for guaranteed premiums on a term policy:
+Below is an illustration of guaranteed premiums on a term policy:

 These policies are offered by Lincoln Financial Group (LifeElements), Protective Life Insurance, and Fidelity Life Association (Graded Death Benefit).

 *Please note these comments are valid at the time of writing this article and are subject to change.

 Instead of raising the premium, at the end of your term Lincoln lowers the death benefit to approximately half the initial value.

 Your payments are guaranteed to stay the same for at least a few years after expiry of the initial term.

 Then the guaranteed premiums marginally increase, by approximately 5% per year, for the next several years.